rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/16_lecture-M3.md

 ---
 ### End of the lecture (Doubts) :
-1. if we have payloads on our system then anti-virus will scan
+- if we have payloads on our system then anti-virus will scan
-2. nmap -sS -v -p1-65535 192.168.244.129 -sC -sV -O -oX Saurabh.xml - this command not working ✔
+- `nmap -sS -v -p1-65535 192.168.244.129 -sC -sV -O -oX Saurabh.xml` - this command not working ✔
 	- if "Metasploitable2" system is off then it won't work
 	- so turn ON the "Metasploitable2" system - means start this system <br>then do scanning , if machine is off - then scanning can't possible
 	- so firstly - ON the "Metasploitable2" system then this command for scanning
+	- Note : in process of Network Scanning , in 5goals , 1st goal was - check whether Victim's system is online or offline <br>& here u didn't even remember the 1st goal
 - Advice : don't come in doubt-session , first try by urself <br>cuz depending on Doubt session completely then doubt-session will make ur skill worst 📃 <br>- mine thought : u should know when to use doubt-session & when not to <br>repeat the lecture , if u have any doubt